tdurieux/mrs-sam/README.md

     node index.js --maxsteps=[num] --time=[num] --show=[boolean] --wait=[num] --url=[string]

-* --maxsteps: the max number of steps performed by the crawler (default is 10)
+* --maxsteps: the max number of steps performed by the crawler (default is 5)
-* --time: the time (in ms) for the crawler to crawl
+* --time: the time (in ms) for the crawler to crawl (default is 3min)
 * --show: show the crawler (Nightmare)
-* --wait: the time in ms Mrs. Same is waiting between two actions.
+* --wait: the time in ms Mrs. Same is waiting between two actions (default is 1000ms)
 * --url: the url of the website you want to crawl (ex: http://localhost:8080)

 ## Result